Plan a Cruise My Trips Port Guides Featured Cruises

 Dunedin Railway Station

-Admire the stunning Flemish Renaissance architecture of this iconic building, often called the 'Gingerbread House.'
-While no longer a major transport hub, it hosts markets and is a popular photo stop, showcasing intricate details and a grand mosaic floor.
+Admire the stunning Flemish Renaissance-style architecture of this iconic railway station, often called the 'Gingerbread House.'
+While still a working station, it's a popular spot for photography and hosts a weekly farmers market.

 3